eth305/dog/README.md

+# Interview Question

+run the dev server: `npm run dev`

+Using the api described here: https://dog.ceo/dog-api/

+Fetch a random image URL from the endpoint: https://dog.ceo/api/breeds/image/random

+Then render that image on the page.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.